 ✨ Tips for Choosing Blush Based on Your Skin Tone

-Shopping for blush and applying blush should be fun.
+Shopping for blush and applying blush should be fun!
 After all, it's just blush, how hard could it be?
-Believe it or not, most of the time, this is the case for many consumers, the difficulty of choice.
-So many makeup brands have beautiful colors/options to choose from, but without the knowledge of how to choose the right blush for you or how to use it correctly to achieve the best result, it can get very frustrating and unpleasant.
-This blog is all about giving you the right information onhow to choose the right blush for you.
-Andquick tips on how to use your blush to get the best results.
-Our goal is that you find the passion and that you will enjoy your makeup shopping and application, because this is what it's all about.
+LOL!
+So many makeup brands have beautiful colors & options to choose from, but without knowing how to choose the right blush for your skin or how to use it correctly... it can get very frustrating.
+This blog is all about giving you the right information on how to choose the right blush for your skin tone and quick tips on how to use your blush to get the best results.
+Our goal is to help you enjoy your makeup shopping and application, because that's what it's all about!

-Choosing the right blush isn’t just by the colors you're attracted to visually.
+Choosing the right blush isn’t just by the colors you like.
 Different pigments in makeup can affect the appearance of your skin and your look as a whole.
 Just because you like a color doesn't mean it will necessarily work on your skin.

 So, part of choosing your blush or makeup as well is knowing what brand you like or support.

-Knowing your skin tone and undertone will help you the most in choosing the best blush for you.
+Knowing your skin tone and undertone will help you in choosing the best blush for you.

 Medium/Tan: yellow, sometimes greenish or olive/grayish, and even rosy red